data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **axis**: _Optional\[ int ]_

     -   axis over which to compute the dot product.
 Must be an integer on the interval `[-N, N)`, where `N` is the rank (number of dimensions) of the shape determined according to {ref}`broadcasting`.
-If specified as a negative integer, the function must determine the axis along which to perform a reduction by counting backward from the last dimension (where `-1` refers to the last dimension).
+If specified as a negative integer, the function must determine the axis along which to compute the dot product by counting backward from the last dimension (where `-1` refers to the last dimension).
 If `None`, the function must compute the dot product over the last axis.
 Default: `None`.

 #### Returns